Post updated 2 May 2020

 We sign up with businesses every day and hand away our data because we don’t read the T&Cs.

-That changes on 25 May when GDPR enforcement kicks in.
-Businesses won’t own your data.
+That changed on 25 May 2018 when GDPR enforcement kicked in.
+From that point everything changed.
+Businesses in the EU or dealing with the EU no longer own your data.
 They’ll be a custodian of the data instead.
 That takes us back to the old concept of permission marketing.

 Which is of course how marketing should be done.